Hiking in Medellin: How to Escape the City

 After a romantic picnic and some time warming back up in the sun, we hiked back, got some ice cream, enjoyed the phenomenal view from the park at the bus stop, and headed home, spending a total of $6 for our days outing.
 Nobody said that hiking in Medellin had to be expensive.

 Park Arvi is another phenomenal day trip if you’re ready to get away from it all.
-Our day started on a crowded metro ride, but it quickly thinned out as we got closer to the Acevedo stop.
+Of course, it’s one of the most popular places for hiking in Medellin, so our day started on a crowded metro ride where we got off at the Acevedo stop.
 It’s quite easy to hop off and find your way to the cable car, where the adventure begins.

-The sweeping views of the city and stunning mountain backdrop were breathtaking, and they only got better as we began to rise up to the clouds.
+The sweeping views of the city and stunning mountain backdrop during the cable car ride were breathtaking, and they only got better as we began to rise up to the clouds.
 We switched to a new cable car at Santo Domingo and began our climb into the park itself.

-The city quickly evaporated into a lush green forest as far as the eye could see as we left Medellin behind us.
+Medellin quickly evaporated into a lush green forest as far as the eye could see as we left the city behind us.

 Once at the park, we grabbed a cheap lunch and fresh fruit at the market at the entrance, a few craft beers from the local brew stand (check them out, they’re delicious!) and went on our way.

 You can hike on the natural trails around Park Arvi, or do what we did and hop on the bus to Piedras Blancas.
 There you can walk around the lake, rent a boat to row, enjoy the butterfly house, and so much more.

 Parque Salado Ecologico